Enea Frey

-Enea Frey (born 9 October 2008) is a Swiss racing driver who last competed for CL Motorsport in the Formula Regional European Championship.
+Enea Dion Frey (born 9 October 2008) is a Swiss racing driver who last competed in the Formula Regional European Championship for CL Motorsport.

 Early life

 Frey was born on 9 October 2008 in Auenstein, a municipality in the canton of Aargau, Switzerland.
 His father, Michel Frey, is a former sportscar racer who competed in the 24 Hours of Le Mans three times between 2011 and 2014 for his Race Performance team.

 Career

-Karting
+Karting (2017–2023)

 Frey made his karting debut in 2017.
-In his first year of karts, Frey finished second to René Lammers in the seventh edition of the Summer Trophy in the Mini Gr3 class.
+In his first year of karts, he finished second to René Lammers in the seventh edition of the Summer Trophy in the Mini Gr3 class.
 Frey then spent a year in the Swiss karting championship, before joining Gamoto in 2019 to mainly race in WSK-organized series.
-Staying with Gamoto in 2020, Frey finished 13th in the WSK Champions Cup 60 Mini standings before taking 14th in the X30 Junior class of the Trofeo Andrea Margutti later that year.
+Staying with Gamoto in 2020, Frey finished 13th in the WSK Champions Cup 60 Mini standings before taking 14th in the X30 Junior class of the Andrea Margutti Trophy later that year.

 Frey then joined Ricky Flynn Motorsport in 2021 as he stepped up to OK-J, most notably finishing third at the Adria round in the WSK Euro Series on his way to tenth in points, while also taking ninth in the WSK Final Cup at the end of the year.
 In his second-to-last year in karting, Frey stepped up to OK during 2022, as he also joined Beyond Racing Team.
-After finishing 11th in the South Garda Winter Cup with them at the start of 2023, Frey for the second half of 2023, taking a best result of 14th in the Karting World Championship at Lonato.
+After finishing 11th in the South Garda Winter Cup with them at the start of 2023, Frey switched to VDK Racing for the second half of 2023, taking a best result of 14th in the Karting World Championship at Lonato.